-There are two VCOs, VCO 1’s range goes from 16’ to 2’, and can output triangle, sawtooth, square or pulse waves, while VCO 2 can output sine wave, Saw tooth, pulse and noise, this can be fine tuned, and the coarse is not fixed to octaves, so, you can tune both to fixed intervals like fifths.
-Also, it has the ability to switch VCO 2 to low range for it to be used as LFO for the cross-mod; here, VCO 2 modulates VCO-1, so you can use this for pitch modulation (VCO2 in LOW mode) or FM (VCO 2 in NORM. mode).
+There are two VCOs, VCO 1’s range goes from 16’ to 2’ and can output triangle, sawtooth, square, or pulse waves, while VCO 2 can output sine wave, Sawtooth, pulse, and noise, this can be fine-tuned, and the coarse is not fixed to octaves, so, you can tune both to fixed intervals like fifths.
+Also, it has the ability to switch VCO 2 to a low range for it to be used as LFO for the cross-mod; here, VCO 2 modulates VCO-1, so you can use this for pitch modulation (VCO2 in LOW mode) or FM (VCO 2 in NORM. mode).

 Also, VCO2 can be sync’d to VCO1 for those screaming leads!

-This is a non resonant HPF, pretty straight forward, but is great just to cut some unwanted low end, specially for lush pads or some leads.
+This is a non-resonant HPF, pretty straightforward, but is great just to cut some unwanted low end, especially for lush pads or some leads.

 VCA is modulated by Envelope-2, but, has the amazing option of LFO modulation for amazing analog tremolos!
 I can’t put into words how much I love synths that have the option of modulating VCA with an LFO!

-On the original Jupiter-8, this were pure analog EGs, and you can really tell the difference between the attack of a Jupiter-8, and lets say a Juno 106, which uses software controlled EGs.
-Attack in EGs found in Jupiter-8 are about 1 ms fast.
+On the original Jupiter-8, these were pure analog EGs, and you can really tell the difference between the attack of a Jupiter-8, and let’s say a Juno 106, which uses software-controlled EGs.
+Attack in EGs found in Jupiter-8 is about 1 ms fast.
 Yeah, that’s fast!
 Of course, in this great version from Arturia, envelopes are fast and snappy.
-Attack at is fastest setting is labeled as 0 ms.
+Attack at its fastest setting is labeled as 0 ms.

 The second LFO is on top of the pitch bender, and its a white button labeled LFO MOD.
 It has a fixed rate and wave shape, but it can be set to modulate pitch (vibrato) or VCF (Wah) or both! you can set the amount of modulation for each, and there’s also a knob for delay time.
 The momentary button works as an LFO trigger (this is a classic feature in Roland’s 80s Jupiter and Juno series).

-The arpeggiator found in the Jupiter-8 V2 can be sync’d to internal or external clock with a switch, and can have a range up to four octaves.
+The arpeggiator found in the Jupiter-8 V2 can be synced to the internal or external clock with a switch and can have a range of up to four octaves.
 It also features four different modes: up, down, up/down, and random, and there are individual hold buttons for lower and upper parts.

-As I’ve mentioned before, this is two part multitimbral, and this can be set as layers or as split, and you can change the split point really easy.
+As I’ve mentioned before, this is a two-part multitimbral, and this can be set as layers or as split, and you can change the split point really easily.
 Also, you can balance the volumes of each part with a single knob.
 Finally, there’s a knob for portamento time!

-When you hit the OPEN button, some new modulation possibilities appear: Galaxy, which is two LFOs plus an XY pad with up to three output slots for X and Y axis.
-Galaxy modulation generator allow you to use a third LFO to rotate the modulation axes so you can modify the effects generated in many ways.
+When you hit the OPEN button, some new modulation possibilities appear Galaxy, which is two LFOs plus an XY pad with up to three output slots for X and Y-axis.
+Galaxy modulation generator allows you to use a third LFO to rotate the modulation axes so you can modify the effects generated in many ways.